NebulaServices/Nebula/README.md

 ## Catalog/Marketplace

-- By default the marketplace is enabled, and uses SQLite
+- By default, the marketplace is enabled and uses SQLite
 - If you would like to disable the catalog, see [#config](#config)
-- For big production instances I would recommend using Postgres over SQLite.
+- For big production instances, I recommend using PostgreSQL rather than SQLite.
 To do this see [#config](#config)
-- To use postgres via the provided docker-compose files, see [#docker](#docker)
+- To use PostgreSQL via the provided docker-compose files, see [#docker](#docker)

 ### How to make a theme

-- Themes allow you to customize the *look* of Nebula.
+- Themes allow you to customize Nebula's *look*.

 #### Prerequisites:
   - Make sure you have our [Discord server](https://discord.gg/unblocker) so you can submit your theme

 ##### Making the themes:

-1. Firstly, copy the css vars:
+1. Firstly, copy the CSS vars:
 ```css
 :root {
     --background-primary: /*Your stuff here */;